IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 to be a misconfiguration, and MUST NOT be used by the host.
 See
 {{misconfig}} for more discussion on handling such misconfigurations.

+If the request for PvD Additional Information fails due to a TLS error, an HTTP error, or because the retrieved file does not contain valid PvD JSON, hosts MUST close any connection used to fetch the PvD Additional Information, and MUST NOT request the information for that PvD ID again for the duration of the local network attachment.
+For more discussion, see {{security}}.

-## Operational Consideration to Providing the PvD Additional Information
+## Operational Consideration to Providing the PvD Additional Information {#serverop}

 Whenever the H-flag is set in the PvD Option, a valid PvD Additional Information object MUST be made available to all hosts